googleforgames/agones/site/content/en/docs/Guides/troubleshooting.md

 ### Run with the local sdk server

-A good first step for seeing what may be going wrong, is replicating the issue locally.
-To do this you can take advantage for the Agones [local sdk server]({{% ref "/docs/Guides/local-game-server.md" %}}) , with the following troubleshooting steps:
+A good first step for seeing what may be going wrong is replicating the issue locally.
+To do this you can take advantage of the Agones [local SDK server]({{% ref "/docs/Guides/local-game-server.md" %}}) , with the following troubleshooting steps:

-1. Run your game server as a local binary against the local sdk server
+1. Run your game server as a local binary against the local SDK server
-1. Run your game server container against the local sdk server.
-It's worth noting that running with `docker run --network=host ...` can be an easy way to allow your game server container(s) access to the local sdk server)
+1. Run your game server container against the local SDK server.
+It's worth noting that running with `docker run --network=host ...` can be an easy way to allow your game server container(s) access to the local SDK server)

-At each stage, keep an eye on the logs of your game binary, and the local sdk server, and ensure there are no system errors.
+At each stage, keep an eye on the logs of your game server binary, and the local SDK server, and ensure there are no system errors.

 ### Run as a `GameServer` rather than a `Fleet`